 Plus much more ...Start The 60 Second Test

-If you run a recruitment firm and are concerned about falling demand, are unsure how long you can continue trading if levels don’t bounce back soon, you may be considering placing your company into liquidation.
+If you run a recruitment firm and are concerned about falling demand, are unsure how long you can continue trading, you may be considering placing your company into liquidation.
 If your recruitment company is insolvent – or you believe it is on its way to becoming insolvent – you can initiate the liquidation process through a formal insolvency process called a Creditors’ Voluntary Liquidation (CVL).

 Liquidation of your recruitment company is a serious step to take and it is only usually considered when the company is struggling with unmanageable debts and the chance of its fortunes turning around are slim.
 A CVL can only be conducted by a licensed insolvency practitioner who will act as the company’s liquidator throughout the process.

 Taking advice from an insolvency practitioner should be a priority if your recruitment agency is experiencing financial distress.
 An insolvency practitioner will be able to talk you through your options – including liquidation – and will be able to advise you on which solution is the most appropriate for your circumstances.